keptn-workshops/getting-started/01_Onboarding_simplenode_service/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

-At this point, we should have our initial setup complete: We should have a GKE cluster where we installed Keptn and which is monitored by Dynatrace.
+At this point, you should have the initial setup complete: You should have a GKE cluster where you installed Keptn.
+Furthermore, this cluster should be monitored by Dynatrace.

 # Exercise 1: Onboarding the simplenode service

-1. In this exercise, we will create a Keptn project, which is a structural element that allows organizing your services.
-A project is stored as a repository and contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
+1. In this exercise, you will create a Keptn project, which is a structural element that allows organizing your services.
+A project is stored as a repository and contains branches representing the multi-stage environment (e.g., `dev`, `staging`, and `production` stage).
 In other words, the separation of stage configurations is based on repository branches.
 To describe the stages, a `shipyard.yaml` file is needed.
 This file specifies for each stage the name, deployment strategy, test strategy, and remediation strategy.

 2. After creating a project, the Keptn CLI allows creating new Keptn-managed services (i.e., to *onboard* services into Keptn).
 The onboarded services are organized in the before created project.